THE CODE OF BUSINESS CONDUCT

 Economical is committed to the highest level of legal and ethical standards in business conduct.
 Economical must be known as a company that deals equitably with brokers, policyholders, employees, and members of the public.
-The Code and the resources referenced in this document provide guidance on expectations of acceptable business conduct at Economical.
+The Code and the resources referenced in this document will provide guidance on expectations of acceptable business conduct at Economical.

-How often must The Code of Business Conduct be reviewed?
+How often must the Code of Business Conduct be reviewed?

 Each year, employees must acknowledge that they understand The Code, acknowledge that they have nothing to disclose, or make the required disclosures.
-The Code is always available for their reference and serves as a resource to help employees guide their actions, behaviours, and decisions.
+The Code is always available for their reference, and serves as a resource to help employees guide their actions, behaviours, and decisions.

 Employees must review The Code annually and confirm their compliance.
 They are also required to disclose, at that time and throughout the year, any known or potential conflicts of interest that arise.
 If a conflict is disclosed, their leader will provide them with next steps.